yossefsameh/dockerize-application-by-jenkins/README.md

   1- build and push image to my dockerhub repo

-  2- use service aaound credentials to be able to access cluster
+  2- use service accound credentials (with container.admin role) to be able to access cluster

   3- deploy app